FAQs

 Yes.
 All colleges will consider an application with Grade 8 theory instead of A level music.

-I study music technology instead of music; can I still apply to Cambridge?
+of music; can I still apply to Cambridge?

 Not normally.
 Because of the nature of our curriculum, we are happy to accept A level Music Technology as a supplement to A level Music, but not as a substitute for it.
-However, individual colleges assess each application on its merits, and those responsible for admissions are always willing to discuss special circumstances.
+However, individual Colleges assess each application on its merits, and those responsible for admissions are always willing to discuss special circumstances.

 Do I have to have Grade 5 piano?
 What if I haven’t studied harmony and counterpoint?

-Our teaching takes account of individual abilities, and for this reason we don’t impose absolute requirements.
-Some ability to play the piano is helpful, and if you have the option to take A level Harmony and Counterpoint elements we would recommend that you do so.
-All this will increase your preparedness for our programme but neither is an absolute requirement.
+the piano is helpful, and if you have the option to take A level harmony and counterpoint elements we would recommend that you do so.
+All this will increase your preparedness for our programme.

 Do you provide instrumental tuition?